 Our hope is to break this record, but we recognize that the success will come in our willingness to stand in a divided world and spread the love.

 Join us.
 August 8.
 1050 East Ave.
-Food trucks, live band, kid activities, and a chance to create a bridge through love.
+FREE PIZZA, food trucks, live music from 98PXY, kid activities, and a chance to create a bridge through love.

-Click below to watch a video of the current record holder, and visit the Guinness World Records site here to learn more about their attempt.
+To learn more about the current record holder, visit the Guinness World Records site here.